and the college’s ongoing response to the COVID-19 pandemic.

 Discrimination, under this policy, is treatment of a student based on their age, race, color, national origin/ancestry, religion, sex or gender, gender identity, sexual orientation, mental or physical disability, genetic information, or veteran status/membership in the uniformed services that adversely affects their ability to access or participate in an educational opportunity at the college.

-Discriminatory harassment, a form of discrimination, is unwelcome conduct directed toward a person based on one or more of the following categories age, race, color, national origin/ancestry, religion, sex or gender, gender identity, sexual orientation, mental or physical disability, genetic information or veteran status/membership in the uniformed services.
+Under this policy, discriminatory harassment, a form of discrimination, is unwelcome conduct directed toward a person based on one or more of the following categories age, race, color, national origin/ancestry, religion, gender, gender identity, sexual orientation, mental or physical disability, genetic information or veteran status/membership in the uniformed services.
 Discriminatory harassment violates college policy when the conduct is severe, persistent or pervasive such that it interferes with an individual’s college experience by creating a hostile environment.

 Examples of such conduct: